tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 transmitted in encrypted HTTP messages.
 This provides improved confidentiality and authentication for DNS interactions in various circumstances.

-While DoH can prevent eavesdroppers from directly reading the contents of DNS exchanges, it does not allow clients to send DNS queries and receive answers from servers without revealing their local IP address, and thus information about the identity or location of the client.
+While DoH can prevent eavesdroppers from directly reading the contents of DNS exchanges, clients cannot send DNS queries and receive answers from servers without revealing their local IP address, and thus information about the identity or location of the client.

-Proposals such as Oblivious DNS ({{?I-D.annee-dprive-oblivious-dns}}) allow increased privacy by not allowing any single DNS server to be aware of both the client IP address and the message contents.
+Proposals such as Oblivious DNS ({{?I-D.annee-dprive-oblivious-dns}}) increase privacy by ensuring no single DNS server is aware of both the client IP address and the message contents.

-This document defines Oblivious DoH, an extension to DoH that allows for a proxied mode of resolution, in which DNS messages are encrypted in such a way that no DoH server can independently read both the client IP address and the DNS message contents.
+This document defines Oblivious DoH, an extension to DoH that permits proxied resolution, in which DNS messages are encrypted so that no DoH server can independently read both the client IP address and the DNS message contents.

 This mechanism is intended to be used as one option for resolving privacy-sensitive content in the broader context of Adaptive DNS {{!I-D.pauly-dprive-adaptive-dns-privacy}}.

 ## Specification of Requirements

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14
-{{?RFC2119}} {{?RFC8174}} when, and only when,
-they appear in all capitals, as shown here.
+{::boilerplate bcp14}

 # Terminology